 A great way to get close to the waterfall is by doing a hike to Artist Point.
-Artist Point will take you to a cliff where you can witness some of the most amazing pastel colors you have ever seen in your life.
+Artist Point will take you to a cliff where you can witness some of the most fantastic pastel colors you have ever seen in your life.

 The hike takes place on the South Rim of the Grand Canyon of Yellowstone and is only .2 miles.

 This lake is an excellent option for kayakers, hiking, and fishing.
 If you like camping, well, lucky you!
 You can stay at the Lewis Lake Campground.

 Hike Uncle Tom’s Trail

-Similar to Artist Point, Uncle Tom’s will take you to a view of the Lower Falls in the Grand Canyon of Yellowstone.
+We’ve discussed Uncle Tom’s a bit, but just to reiterate: similar to Artist Point, Uncle Tom’s will take you to a view of the Lower Falls in the Grand Canyon of Yellowstone.
 What makes this view different, though, is that it’s from the side of the waterfall.
 The trail is .7 miles long.